Menarini Group and Radius Health, Inc. announce publication of elacestrant pivotal Phase 3 EMERALD clinical trial data in the Journal of Clinical Oncology

 About Menarini

-The Menarini Group is a leading international pharmaceutical and diagnostics company, with a turnover of $4.2 billion and over 17,000 employees.
+The Menarini Group is a leading international pharmaceutical and diagnostics company, with a turnover of over $4 billion and over 17,000 employees.
 Menarini is focused on therapeutic areas with high unmet needs with products for cardiology, oncology, pneumology, gastroenterology, infectious diseases, diabetology, inflammation, and analgesia.
-With 18 production sites and 10 Research and Development centers, Menarini’s products are available in 140 countries worldwide.
+With 18 production sites and 9 Research and Development centers, Menarini's products are available in 140 countries worldwide.
 For further information, please visit www.menarini.com.

 About Radius